Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-When `cancel()` cancels the collecting coroutine, collection stops
+- When `cancel()` cancels the collecting coroutine, collection stops
   through cancellation.

-The important idea is:
+- The important idea is that cancellation stops collection through
+  coroutine cancellation.

-A safer way to stop collection based on a condition is often to use
+- A safer way to stop collection based on a condition is often to use
   operators such as:

 ```kotlin
 takeWhile { it != 1 }
 ```

-or:
+- Or:

 ```kotlin
 first { it == 1 }
 ```

-depending on the requirement.
+- The choice depends on the requirement.

 ---

 ## What happens if you catch `CancellationException` incorrectly?

-This is dangerous:
+- This is dangerous:

 ```kotlin
 try {